Peter Klaus

 "Peter Klaus" is a German folk tale.
 The story was written as "Der Ziegenhirt" by Johann Karl Christoph Nachtigal, who published it in 1800 under the alias Otmar.

 Plot summary

-The story follows a German goatherd from a village named Sittendorf, today part of the town Kelbra.
-While looking for escaped goats, Peter Klaus is led to where others are playing games in the woods.
+The story follows a German goatherd from a village named Sittendorf, now part of the town Kelbra.
+While looking for escaped goats, Peter Klaus is led to a place where others are playing games in the woods.
 After tasting their wine, he falls asleep and wakes up twenty years later.

 Translations

 "Der Ziegenhirt" has been translated into English a number of times: